 The Victoria Park State School's vision of DIVE into Learning - Achieve your Personal Best aims to instil within students the desire to have responsibility for their own learning.
-The school environment is one that encourages students to strive to be and do their best, to develop self-discipline, positive self-worth and a positive self-image.
+The school environment is one that encourages students to strive to be their best and to do their best, to develop self-discipline, positive self-worth and a positive self-image.